mattstratton/conducky/plan.md

 - [X] The list of users on the event page should have a button to view a user's reports
     - [X] Backend: Add endpoint to fetch all reports for a given user in an event
     - [X] Frontend: Implement "View User's Reports" button (link to filtered report list or modal)
+- [X] The event logo should be able to be uploaded and displayed on the event page
+- [X] UI/UX for user list search/sort/pagination is polished and fully wired up

 ## Phase 3: Multi-Tenancy & Event Management
 - [X] Implement event (tenant) creation and management (Super Admin only)